 If you have suffered a broken rib injury or any other type of rib injury, there are certain criteria you must fulfil to be able to make rib injury claims.
 Firstly, you would need to evidence that you had suffered a rib injury.
 You could do this by going to see an independent medical specialist who could complete a medical report for you.

 You’d need to see somebody independent of your case, to gather this evidence.
-You would also need to be able to prove that it was someone else’s fault that your ribs were injured and that person would have to have breached a duty of care they had toward you.
+You would also need to be able to prove thatyour ribcage injury was someone else’s fault.
+That person would have to have breached a duty of care they had toward you.
 Finally, you would need to be claiming within the relevant time limit for your case.

 Do I need to use a local solicitor when making a bruised ribs injury claim?

-You might be somewhat surprised to learn that it does not matter where in the UK your solicitor is based when you make rib injury claims.
+It might surprise you to learn that it does not matter where in the UK your solicitor is when you make rib injury claims.
 Whether they are based at the other end of the country, or within your local area, they could handle your claim.

 We would advise you, when choosing a solicitor, to think about opting for one that works on a no win no fee basis.
 We would also advise you to investigate whether they are authorised and regulated by the Solicitors Regulation Authority.
 Another way you could investigate them would be to look at it reviews that other people have left regarding their services.